 I use marine monitoring datasets to understand how ecosystems respond to changes in environmental conditions and anthropogenic pressures, such as fishing.

 I’m currently a researcher at the Lancaster Environmental Centre (Lancaster, UK) where I am analyzing small-scale fisheries landings and visual census data to understand how coral bleaching events impact fisheries productivity in the Seychelles.

-I am currently a PhD candidate at the University of Victoria, BC, Canada.
-For my thesis research, I use large-scale observational datasets of Pacific coral reef ecosystems to examine community-level patterns across gradients in human population density, temperature and productivity.
-My thesis focuses on three main themes:
+For my PhD, at the University of Victoria (BC, Canada), I used large-scale observational datasets of Pacific coral reef ecosystems to examine community-level patterns across gradients in human population density, temperature and productivity.

-I combine statistical modelling approaches with simulations to analyse observational datasets, and use R for analysis, R-markdown for writing, and git for version control.
-I strongly believe in Open Science: all first-author papers are released immediately as preprints on PeerJ (and available on this site upon publication), and my R code, figures and methods are publicly available on Github.
+My work combines statistical modelling approaches with simulations to analyse observational datasets, and I use R for analysis, R-markdown for writing, and git for version control.
+I strongly believe in Open Science: first-author papers are released as preprints on PeerJ (and available on this site upon publication), and my R code, figures and methods are publicly available on Github.